in

 Full house

-In the case of a full house, three of a kind should be present the big hand, and a pair should form the small hand.
+In the case of a full house, three of a kind should be present in the big hand, and a pair should form the small hand.
 However, if the pair is very low and other cards are high (an ace with any face card), a full house can be held.

 Four of a kind